private first dance lessons and wedding dance lessons in london

 The Salsa

-Salsa originates from Cuba and it is an energetic and engaging dance.
+Salsa originates from Cuba; it is an energetic and engaging dance.
 Anyone can learn it and it offers countless moves and variations.
 The variety of Salsa music and styles is huge.
 Popular Salsa songs:

 • Subeme La Radio by Enrique Iglesias